Understanding Different Medicare Parts

 What are the different Medicare parts to know?

 Medicare Part C, also known as Medicare Advantage, is an all-in-one alternative to Original Medicare.
-These plans are offered by private insurance companies approved by Medicare and cover all services under Part A and Part B. Most also include prescription drug coverage, and many provide additional benefits like vision, hearing, dental, and even wellness programs.
-Lastly, Medicare Part D is optional insurance that covers prescription drugs.
+These plans are offered by private insurance companies approved by Medicare and cover all services under Part A and Part B. Most also include prescription drug coverage, and many provide additional benefits like vision, hearing, dental or fitness.
+Lastly, Medicare Part D is optional insurance that helps cover prescription drugs.
 It can be added to Original Medicare to help people afford necessary medications.

 What exactly is covered under Medicare Part A?